MorpheusAIs/Docs/Techno Capital Machine (TCM)/TechnoCapitalMachineTCM.md

 Let’s coalesce to create a frictionless way for developers to launch projects using the Techno Capital Machine, shall we?

 The process for a new project is simple:
-1. Deploy Smart Contracts to direct Capital yield toward the new open source project.
+1. Deploy Smart Contracts to direct Capital yield toward the new open source project via a Fair Launch.
+2. Add the token to Uniswap to generate liquidity via a Fair Price Discovery mechanism.
-2. Leverage the available decentralized Compute, Code, and Community which already are involved in open source and freedom tech.
+3. Leverage the available decentralized Compute, Code, and Community which already are involved in open source and freedom tech.
-3. Connect the project to the Morpheus Virtual Machine to access its users already using Smart Agents today.
+4. Connect the project to the Morpheus Virtual Machine to access its users already using Smart Agents today.

-## TCM Smart Contracts
+## TCM Smart Contracts for Fair Launch
 1. Users direct yield toward the open source project of their choice by depositing assets such as stETH into a Smart Contract.
 2. 50% of the daily yield purchases tokens in the open source project, which are contributed to an AMM trading pair as Protocol Owned Liquidity.
 3. 50% of the daily yield remains as stETH and is added to an AMM as the other half of the trading pair as Protocol Owned Liquidity.